DirtyEwok/TheGridRacingClub/replit.md

 **React SPA with TypeScript**: The client is built as a single-page application using React 18 with TypeScript for type safety.
 The application uses a component-based architecture with reusable UI components.

 **Styling System**: The application uses Tailwind CSS for utility-first styling combined with shadcn/ui components for consistent, accessible UI elements.
-Custom CSS variables define a racing-themed color palette with dark backgrounds and racing green accents.
+Custom CSS variables define a racing-themed color palette with pure black backgrounds and racing green accents.

 **State Management**: Uses TanStack Query (React Query) for server state management, providing caching, background updates, and optimistic updates for race registrations.
 Local component state is managed with React hooks.